NativeScript/NativeScript/apps/tests/ui/border/border.md

 description: "Examples for using Border"
 ---
 # Border
-Using borders requires the "ui/border" module.
+Using borders requires the Border module.
 <snippet id='border-require'/>

 ### Declaring a Border.